MinhTriet241203/clothes-store-nguyenminhtriet/README.md

 4. run 'php artisan serve' on file location in localhost.

 5. run default "localhost:#port" for homepage or "localhost:port/loginAdmin to login into the admin page.

+Default admin is 'admin' with pw is 'admin'.
+The password can be changed in the admin list page but cannot be deleted.